minzart/sunrise-oath/glossary/chatgpt.md

-In the sixth chapter, "And the [[sea]] streamed red from the kiss of his brow...There was glory and light enow," Gale's search for Dawn puts off Alain, but earns the sympathy of Hortus.
+In the sixth chapter, "And the [[sea]] streamed red from the kiss of his brow...There was glory and light enow," Gale's search for Dawn puts off Alain, but earns the sympathy of [[Hortus]].
 Selene reveals that she is a witch and curses Gale to be bound to his greatest lie, though he does not yet know what it is.